3600 Las Vegas Blvd. S.

 I was lucky enough to get an up-close show played just for me off their normal schedule – Sinatra’s “Luck be a Lady” pounded through the sound system as the Oarsmen danced and the various Shooters blasted the columns of water high into the air for more than five minutes.
 The word incredible doesn’t even come close.

-The Fountains of Bellagio run Monday through Friday every half hour from 3pm until 7pm and then every 15 minutes from 7pm until midnight.
-Saturday and Sunday shows begin at noon every half hour until 7pm and then every 15 minutes from then until midnight.
-The schedule may vary and high winds can bring about cancellations since they don't want to be knocking people out of the Eiffel Tower across the street by accident.
+The Fountains of Bellagio run Monday through Friday every half hour from 3pm until 8pm and then every 15 minutes from 8pm until midnight.
+Saturday shows happen every 30 minutes from noon until 8pm and then every 15 minutes until midnight.
+Sunday shows begin at 11am and run every half hour until 7pm and then every 15 minutes from then until midnight.
+The schedule may vary and high winds can bring about cancellations since they don’t want to be knocking people out of the Eiffel Tower across the street by accident.